blwatkins/learning-typescript/docs/_drafts/tsconfig.md

 `noImplicitReturns`
 * Should we have error reporting for codepaths that do not explicitly return in a function?

+`noImplicitOverride`
+* Should we have error reporting when overriding members are NOT marked with an override modifier?

 `allowUnreachableCode`
 * Should we allow unreachable code?